TommyJones/mvrsquared/README.md

 `mvrsquared` implements R-squared based on a derivation in [this paper](https://arxiv.org/abs/1911.11061).
 It's the same definition of R-squared you're probably familiar with ($1 - \frac{SSE}{SST}$) but generalized to n-dimensions.

 In the standard case, your outcome $y$ and prediction $\hat{y}$ are vectors.
 In other words, each observation is a single number.
 This is fine if you are predicting a single variable.
 But what if you are predicting multiple variables at once?
 In that case, $y$ and $\hat{y}$ are matrices.
-This situation occures frequently in topic modeling or simultaneious equation modeling.
+This situation occurs frequently in topic modeling or simultaneous equation modeling.

 ### Installation